graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 }
 {{< / highlight >}}

-This is not JSON (even if it looks remotely similar), but it is a GraphQL query.
+This is not JSON (even if it looks remotely similar), it is a GraphQL query.

 But the response is normal JSON:
 {{< highlight json "linenos=table" >}}
 {
+  "bookById":
+  {
     "id":"123",
-  "name":"Harry Potter and the Philosopher's Stone", "pageCount":223,
+    "name":"Harry Potter and the Philosopher's Stone",
+    "pageCount":223,
     "author": {
       "firstName":"J. K.",
       "lastName":"Rowling"
+    }
   }
 }
 {{< / highlight >}}